mughu94/lamp-stack-minimalist/README.md

 ## Prerequisites

-- Ubuntu Server (tested on Ubuntu XX.XX)
+- Ubuntu Server (tested on Ubuntu 20 and 22)
 - Root or sudo access to the server

 ## Installation Steps